MMMZZZZ/Syfoh/README.md

 ```
 python Syfoh.py -i "set some-command to some-value" -m SER -p COM2
 ```
 Sending data to a MIDI port works exactly the same but with `-m MID`.
 Note that you can get a list of ports using the `-l` parameter.
-On top of that you can use the index of the resulting list instead of the port name.
+On top of that you can use the index of the resulting list instead of the port name ([example below](#basics-chosing-ports-writing-read-commands)).
 Again, please check out the `-h/--help` for details.

 ### General Examples and Explanations